Monday, November 14, 2022

 Rides will close at certain temperatures and precipitation may also cause some rides to close as well.
 These temperatures are not arbitrary.
 Each ride manufacturer comes up with a temperature based on the materials used in the rides.
 For example, hydraulics can freeze and moving parts can have difficulty doing their thing.
 Roller Coasters will experience more friction in the wheels when the temps drop.
 Flat rides that operate with only motors are less likely to close in cold temps.
 So, since Dollywood is open in colder months, it has a list of the rides and the temps in which they operate, so let's dig into that!

 Click on image to see full size version.
-Big Bear Mountain is not on this list, but it closes at 36-degrees.

 As you can see it's all pretty straightforward.
-They have a note that a few rides cannot begin to operate for the day until the temperature reaches 40 degrees and those are Mystery Mine, Firechaser Express, Whistle Punk Chaser and Lemon Twist.
+They have a note that a few rides cannot begin to operate for the day until the temperature reaches 40 degrees and those are Mystery Mine, FireChaser Express, Whistle Punk Chaser and Lemon Twist.
 Everything else should be able to operate above the listed temperatures.

 Some rides have really low temperatures, so if other rides are closed, you might want to turn your attention to these rides.
 Blazing Fury is a good choice.
 The Waltzing Swinger and the Black Bear Trail ride can operate until 23 degrees.
 Drop Line can go all the way down to 5 degrees!

 I've been at the park many times when the temperature dips and they begin the process of shutting down the rides.
-Typically, they make announcements about the temperature at each ride and then let everyone in the line take a final ride before they close it for the night.
+Typically, but not always, they make announcements about the temperature at each ride and then let everyone in the line take a final ride before they close it for the night.

-Some notes about braking.... because we want rides to stop at some point. 😀 Most of the roller coasters and some flat rides at Dollywood operate with magnetic braking, which is foolproof in the event of a power failure, any weather or other interruption.
+Some notes about braking.... because we want rides to stop at some point. 😀 Most of the roller coasters and some flat rides at Dollywood operate with magnetic braking, which is failsafe in the event of a power failure, any weather or other interruption.
 With magnetic braking you have no contact in between the brake itself and the train or ride vehicle, so they are extremely safe and in fact they are much smoother than the pinch-style brakes that became popular in the 70's until magnetic braking became the preferred industry standard around the year 2000.
 If you want to learn more about magnetic braking, google Eddy Current Brakes.
 You'll see that they're used in many types of environments outside of amusement parks.
 At Dollywood, Thunderhead has its original pinch brakes and Whistle Punk Chaser may be the only other coaster without magnetic braking, but I am not positive.

 It's now become a bit more common to see parks operate a longer season.
 Growing up, my home park Opryland closed up from October to April and Dollywood did too until they started their Christmas season in 1990 or 1991 - which became a game-changer for them and the surrounding area.
 Two Cedar Fair parks that operated in that same manner recently announced year-round operations (I have a blog post about that here), so it's becoming a bit more common to see parks operate in colder weather.
 Of course, Florida rarely shuts down for cold temps, so it's a non-issue for the most part there...same for southern California.